 - Fabulous, and Lynelle we'll come to you.

 - My comment follows on from Karen, actually that just that early intervention, getting to know the student, involving the family as much as we can as well, but starting to track, and that's something that our school does a lot is just tracking the student development, their interests, they've tried something, "No, that's not it, let's change direction," but just keeping an eye on that and constantly checking in the whole way through, from the end of Year 9 to the end of Year 12 and a lesson we have to, is just actually having an exit meeting.
 So, in term three, getting the family and having the student, the key stakeholders who have worked with the students through that time and just checking that they do have a plan for after school.
-And it's not in 50 years time, but just, "What are you doing next year when suddenly you have 30 extra hours in your week that you're not going to be here with us?"
+And it's not in 50 years’ time, but just, "What are you doing next year when suddenly you have 30 extra hours in your week that you're not going to be here with us?"
 And just making sure that the students have a bit of an action checklist of, "Well, you need to be making sure you're doing these things and the family knows as well."
 So, I think is sending them on their way with just a little bit of a toolkit and some ideas as well.
 And the success that you talk about, Sharon, we'll often get students coming back and sharing, "I'm on TAFE now," or, "I've got a job," and it's just amazing just to see that happening.
 So, that's really what it's all about is having a successful and positive post school outcomes.

 - Absolutely.